-In 2022, the Diversity Policy was comprehensively updated and was approved by the Supervisory Board on 14 April 2022, and then submitted for approval at the Shareholders' Meeting of the Bank 20 June 2022.
+In 2022, the Diversity Policy was comprehensively updated and was approved by the Supervisory Board on 14 April 2022, and then submitted for approval at the Shareholders' Meeting of the Bank on 20 June 2022.
 The diversity policy is also published publicly on the website.
+In 2024, amendments to the Companies Act (ZGD-1M) entered into force, which introduces novelties mainly from the point of view of reporting, transparency, and the introduction of gender balance, and thus transposes into the Slovenian legal order, among others the Directive in the area of ensuring balanced gender representation among the company's directors.
+On this basis, the bank will amend the current Diversity Policy and align it with the new legal provisions.

-On the basis of the provisions of Article 35 of the Banking Act, with the Diversity policy of the management body and senior management (hereinafter: 'the diversity policy'), the Bank determines the target diversity pursued in relation to representation in the Supervisory Board, management, and senior management in terms of gender, age, professional competences, continuity in the composition of each body, international experience, geographical provenance, and other personal characteristics of the members of the bodies and senior management, as appropriate for the Bank given its characteristics.
+On the basis of the provisions of Article 35 of the Banking Act, with the Diversity policy of the Management Body and senior management (hereinafter: 'the diversity policy'), the Bank determines the target diversity pursued in relation to representation on the Supervisory Board, management, and senior management in terms of gender, age, professional competences, continuity in the composition of each body, international experience, geographical provenance, and other personal characteristics of the members of the bodies and senior management, as appropriate for the Bank given its characteristics.

-Diversity of the management body and senior management enables different opinions, prevents so-called "group thinking," enables well-considered and balanced decisions, risk management, and thus greater performance and efficiency of the Bank.
+Diversity of the Management Body and senior management enables different opinions, prevents so-called "group thinking," enables well-considered and balanced decisions, risk management, and thus greater performance and efficiency of the Bank.